Azure APIM v2 vs Classic: What Changed and What Breaks

 Watch for several Terraform gotchas here.

 First, the sku_name format changed: Premium_1 becomes StandardV2_1, and the capacity number works differently.
 Second, the virtual_network_type and virtual_network_configuration blocks no longer apply for v2 networking.
 VNet integration is configured differently, and inbound private access requires a separate azurerm_private_endpoint resource.
 Third, you cannot change sku_name from Premium_1 to StandardV2_1 on an existing resource.
 Terraform treats it as a destroy-and-recreate, so you need a migration strategy with parallel deployment.
-Finally, the v2 subnet needs Microsoft.ApiManagement/service delegation added to your azurerm_subnet resource.
+Finally, the v2 subnet delegation differs from classic: Standard v2 outbound VNet integration needs Microsoft.Web/serverFarms delegation on your azurerm_subnet, while Premium v2 VNet injection needs Microsoft.Web/hostingEnvironments.
+Neither is Microsoft.ApiManagement/service (that’s the classic pattern).

 If you use Terraform modules for APIM, expect to refactor them significantly.
 The resource inputs look similar enough to seem compatible but differ enough to fail in surprising ways.